zinc-collective/zinc.coop/src/get-involved/index.md

 ### Become a Member or Client Owner

 More details comign soon.
-In the meantime reach out to us on our <a href="https://discord.gg/QK9VVg4D">Discord Server</a> if you are interested.
+In the meantime reach out to us on our <a href="https://discord.gg/QK9VVg4D">Discord Server</a> or send us an email to  <a href="mailto:hello@zinc.coop">hello@zinc.coop</a> if you are interested.